mickleethirty-cmd/VENDLE/README.md

 # VENDLE
 VENDLE is an open-source UK-focused resale intelligence platform that helps sellers identify the best marketplace to sell items based on real sold-price data, fees, and demand signals.
-Vendly helps people sell smarter by analysing resale data across UK marketplaces and recommending the best platform to sell a specific item.
+VENDLE helps people sell smarter by analysing resale data across UK marketplaces and recommending the best platform to sell a specific item.

-Instead of guessing whether to list on eBay, Vinted, Facebook Marketplace, or elsewhere, Vendly compares:
+Instead of guessing whether to list on eBay, Vinted, Facebook Marketplace, or elsewhere, VENDLE compares:
 	•	recent sold prices
 	•	marketplace fees
 	•	sell-through likelihood